 Castor Oil for Breast Health and Lymphatic Health

-- Mix organic castor oil from a GLASS bottle with baking soda until it becomes a paste
+- Mix Queen of the Thrones® Organic Castor Oil from a GLASS bottle with baking soda until it becomes a paste

 - Add 2-3 drops of organic rosemary essential oil